Our Happy Cat logo

 Medical treatment should be sort as soon as possible if you suspect your cat has been bitten by a tick and is showing signs of ill health.

 If there are only one or two ticks on your cat you could try to remove them yourself.
-However it is important that when removing ticks you ensure that you get all of the tick out completely as sometimes the head can remain imbedded in the skin and this will cause a serious infection (tick granuloma).
-Any more than one and your vet should remove them for you.
-You can ask to be shown how to do it properly for yourself for future reference.
+However it is important that when removing ticks you ensure that you get all of the tick out completely as sometimes the head can remain embedded in the skin and this will cause a serious infection (tick granuloma).

 There are many suggestions flying around on how to remove a tick from, burning them with a cigarette to covering them with butter to suffocate them.
-However the only reliable way to make sure that a tick is removed completely is:
+However these methods can cause further problems such as burning your cat to spreading the ticks toxins further.

-There are specially designed tick removers which are very effective for grasping and removing the tick.
+There are specially designed tick removers which are very effective for grasping and removing the tick. one of my personal favourites is the

 The best way to protect your cat from ticks is to remove the tick’s habitat.
 So make sure all grass is always clipped short in your garden and that loose leaves and plant trimmings are disposed of.